beckoningstranger/pp3-mastermind/README.md

   * [time](https://docs.python.org/3/library/time.html), for it's sleep function.
 This is used when error messages are displayed (e.g. invalid input) but also for dramatic effect when the player's guesses are evaluated

 ## Frameworks, Libraries & Programs Used

+  * [Draw.io](https://draw.io) - To create a flowchart that illustrates the game's logic

   * [Git](https://git-scm.com/) - For version control